 [ITU-T A.8] Recommendation ITU-T A.8 (2024), Alternative approval process for new and revised ITU-T Recommendations.

+[ITU-T A.13] Recommendation ITU-T A.13 (2019), Non-normative ITU-T publications, including Supplements to ITU-T Recommendations

 [ITU-T A.23] Recommendation ITU-T A.23 (2000), Collaboration with the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) on information technology.